directus-labs/agency-os/README.md

   <h1 align="center">Agency OS</h1>
 </a>

-<p align="center">Fully complete, opinionated agency website template.
-Nuxt 3 Frontend + Directus for Headless CMS / Backend.</p>
+<p align="center">AgencyOS is everything you need to get your agency off the ground, or improve tooling for your existing company.
+Nuxt 3 Application + Directus Backend.</p>

 <p align="center"><em>Brought to you by partnership magic ✨ between <a href="https://directus.io" target="_blank">Directus</a> and <a href="https://nuxtlabs.com" target="_blank">NuxtLabs</a>.</em>
 </p>